 In Table 8, 2020 NEI CAP information for by field office is provided for additional context and comparison to the emissions information presented in Table 6 and Table 7.
 Most of the oil and gas emissions recorded in the 2020 NEI occurred in three field offices, CRVFO, RGFO, and WRFO (Table 8).
 These three field offices combined accounted for over 90% of VOC, NOx, and particulate matter emissions from the oil and gas sector in Colorado.
-Note that Table 8 contains federal and non-federal sources, and does not include downstream (e.g. combustion) emissions.
+Please note that Table 8 includes both federal and non-federal sources but excludes downstream emissions (e.g. combustion).

 The 2020 NEI also provides estimates of yearly emissions information dating back to 2002 that allows for an analysis of statewide air pollution trends.
-Applying least-squares regression to the yearly data reveals total statewide emissions of NH3, PM10, and PM2.5 increased by 75%, 25%, and 80%, respectively.
+Applying least-squares regression to the yearly data reveals total statewide emissions of NH3, PM10, and PM{2.5} increased by 75%, 25%, and 80%, respectively.
 However, there is considerable interannual variability in each due to wildfire emissions.
-In the same period, there has been a statistically significant decrease in emissions of NOx (64%) and SOX (92%).
+In the same period, there has been a statistically significant decrease in emissions of NOx (64%) and SOx (92%).
 While both CO and VOC emissions peaked in 2020, there is no statistically significant trend in either due to high interannual variability driven by wildfire emissions.